lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 }
 ```

-I will want to delegate the test subdomain to a different zone:
+I will want to delegate the test subdomain to a different zone too:

 ```
 resource "aws_route53_record" "lmhd-me_NS_test-lmhd-me" {